SkyeGunasekaran/CMPM118-NCG/syllabi/research.md

 **Location & Time:** Asynchronous @ TBD

-## Biography
-I am an AI researcher at the intersection of biology and artificial intelligence.
-My research has applications in time-series forecasting, medical event prediction, genomics, and bridging natural and artificial intelligence.
-[Google scholar](https://scholar.google.com/citations?user=R_XFG5EAAAAJ&hl=en)

 ## Course Outcomes

 * Conduct novel research in AI and Neuromorphic Computing with the goal of conference or journal publication.